Crew of the Savage Chicken

 Captain of the Savage Chicken.
-A sentient, distinctly nonhumanoid alien in a humanoid suit, he's an irresponsible, snarky, but pleasant rogue who delights in annoying authority figures, petty theft and general roguery.
-He's one of the only sentient aliens to currently be active in human society, though the novelty wore off a while ago.
+A sapient, distinctly nonhumanoid alien in a humanoid suit, he's an irresponsible, snarky, but pleasant rogue who delights in annoying authority figures, petty theft and general roguery.
+He's one of the only sapient aliens to currently be active in human society, though the novelty wore off a while ago.

 Provides examples of:

 - Acquainted with Emergency Services: The Monday 7 December 1998 update has him phone emergency services when the flatbed he's driving goes airborne from a rocket motor.
 He says only, "Uhm, hello?" yet the operator instantly recognizes the voice, and asks, "What have you done now, Sam?"

 - Affectionate Pickpocket: Sam has been known to attempt this — but then, he's probably tried every thieving-technique in the book, and invented a few himself.
 (Of course, since everybody knows that he's a notorious thief and pickpocket, this particular technique doesn't work well for him.)